Request Information

 Master of Science in Occupational Therapy (MSOT)

-The Master of Science in Occupational Therapy (MSOT) at Jefferson is a full-time two-year (plus one semester) graduate program on our East Falls campus.
-The program is offered in a hybrid blended learning format.
-Students engage in on-campus class meetings on weekends (Friday & Saturday), 8 to 9 times a year, depending on the semester.
-Between the intensive on campus sessions, students complete online learning activities.
+The Master of Science in Occupational Therapy (MSOT) Program at Jefferson is a full-time two-year (plus one semester) graduate program on our East Falls campus.
+The program is offered in a hybrid learning format.
+Students engage in on-campus classes on Fridays & Saturdays, 7 to 8 times each semester.
+In Year 2, the on-campus schedule changes to Thursday, Friday and Saturday during the Summer 1 semester.
+Between the intensive on campus sessions, students participate in online learning activities.
+In the final two semesters, students complete two 12-week full-time fieldwork rotations.
 This flexible program is designed for students who want to work part-time and/or have other life responsibilities.

-The Doctorate in Occupational Therapy (OTD) at Jefferson is a full-time three-year graduate program on our Center City campus with on-campus classes Monday to Friday.
-The program prepares students to enter the field of occupational therapy at the doctoral level.
-The Doctoral Capstone experience and project (Year 3) is designed to develop occupational therapists with in-depth knowledge and skill in one or more of the following areas: clinical practice, administration, leadership, research, program and policy development, advocacy, education and theory.
+The Doctor of Occupational Therapy (OTD) Program at Jefferson is a full-time three-year graduate program on our Center City campus with on-campus classes Monday to Friday.
+In the second year, students complete two 12-week full-time fieldwork rotations.
+The Doctoral Capstone (Year 3) is designed to develop occupational therapists with in-depth knowledge of one or more of the following: clinical skills, research skills, administration, program development and evaluation, policy development, advocacy, education, and leadership.